-School Food Matters was founded in 2007 by parent Stephanie Wood, inspired by environmentalist Zac Goldsmith, then the parliamentary candidate for Richmond Park.
+School Food Matters was founded in 2007 by parent Stephanie Slater, inspired by environmentalist Zac Goldsmith, then the parliamentary candidate for Richmond Park.

 At the time, School Food Matters was a campaign looking specifically at the school meal service for primary schools in the London Borough of Richmond and subsequently the neighbouring borough of Kingston, who were experiencing similar challenges.
 Our quest was to actively engage parents and head teachers about the quality and delivery of school meals and to help provide a better model to the Local Authority.
 65% of Richmond schools and 55% of Kingston schools responded in support of our goals.

 The official launch of the campaign took place in Richmond Theatre in May 2008 and included a list of high profile speakers.
 Chaired by Jonathan Dimbleby, the panel included Jeanette Orrey (the “dinner lady” who started the school meal revolution in Nottinghamshire), Prue Leith (Chair of the School Food Trust), Chris Collins (Blue Peter Gardener) and Jackie Schneider (Merton Parents for Better Food in Schools).